Key Points

 Is canine heartworm disease contagious?

-Here’s some more good news for pet parents: heartworms aren’t spread from dogs to other dogs, nor can you catch them from your pet (or vice versa).
+We know that spotting the signs of heartworm in dogs can be terrifying.
+So, here’s some more good news for pet parents: heartworms aren’t spread from dogs to other dogs, nor can you catch them from your pet (or vice versa).
 Dr. Muller explains, “No, heartworm isn’t contagious, as the heartworms are not transmitted from dog to dog.
 The bite of an infected mosquito is the only way heartworms are transmitted.”

 What is the prognosis of heartworm disease in dogs?

 According to Dr. Muller, the prognosis for heartworm in dogs depends on the stage and clinical manifestation of the disease.
 “Remember that the heartworm can stay alive up to six years in the dog,” she states.
-“In early stages without lung and heart failure, 98 percent of dogs will be cleared of heartworm with an intensive three-dose protocol.
+“In early stages without lung and heart failure, 98% of dogs will be cleared of heartworm with an intensive three-dose protocol.
 But the very best prognosis comes from regular prevention year-round.”